 Next to a group of consumers with specific dietary requirements, there is a large consumer group taking a holistic approach to their health.
 This group is looking for snack products that can enhance their health and wellness with functional ingredients such as protein, fibre and vitamins.
 49% of consumers make sure that every meal they eat contains fruit or vegetables, 45% are actively trying to improve their health through their diets.
 55% of shoppers eat more healthy snacks than unhealthy, says The HIM Healthy Snacking Report 2018.

-12,8 % growth in snacks with high fibre claim in Europe
+12,8 % growth in snacks with high fiber claim in Europe

-Mintel NPD data show a rise of 12,8% in snacks with a high fibre claim (> 6g fibre / 100g) since 2016.
-In the Top 10 of health associated claims, “high fibre” comes at the 4th place.
+Mintel NPD data show a rise of 12,8% in snacks with a high fiber claim (> 6g fibre / 100g) since 2016.
+In the Top 10 of health associated claims, “high fiber” comes at the 4th place.
 It is clearly a promising niche within healthy snacks.

-- For more insights in the importance of fibre content in snack choice, the rising sales opportunities for high fibre snacks, download our Whitepaper below.
+- For more insights in the importance of fiber content in snack choice, the rising sales opportunities for high fiber snacks, download our Whitepaper below.